UriCW/vimport/README.md

 `docker compose up database-migrate`

-** If you change the model, remember to run a migration by executing `flask db migrate -m "Migration Name"`, and then run this again **
+**If you change the model, remember to run a migration by executing `flask db migrate -m "Migration Name"`, and then run this again**

-Next you need to setup the database connection environment. those need to match the ones in the env.docker file. create a .env file with this in it
+Next you need to setup the database connection environment. those need to match the ones in the env.docker file.

+Create a `.env` file with this in it

 ```
 POSTGRES_DB="rides"